kahnwong/karnwong.me/content/posts/book-highlights---the-staff-engineers-path/index.md

 Focusing only on short-term goals limits the way you think about and frame your work, and how much ownership you take of the work that falls into the cracks between tasks.
 If the team is trying to achieve a big project, they’ll have to identify the gaps between the assigned tasks and figure out how to fill them, building skills in the process.
 A team that’s used to iterating on short, clearly specified goals won’t build muscle for bigger, more difficult projects and won’t be able to tell the story of why they did what they did.

-## The story of where you were and how much progress you’ve made as well as where you’re going.
+## The story of where you were and how much progress you’ve made as well as where you’re going

 ![](images/20230218171015.png)